 7. A CALL TO ACTION IS MISSING

-How many times has it happened that you forget to add a CTA to your email?
+How many times has it happened that you forget to add a CTA to your sales email?
 How can you expect your prospects to respond to your email if he/she does not know what to do in the first place?
-Make sure to nail your cold email CTA, or they would probably ignore the email as they rightly should.
+Make sure to nail your cold email CTA, or they would probably ignore the sales email as they rightly should.
 You can add a CTA link or button to your email signature to make it look natural.

 8. THE ISSUE IS ALREADY SOLVED